 ✨What's the One Thing You Can Control as a Writer?
 NYT Bestselling Author Alix E. Harrow Has the Answer—and Shares it with Us✨

-Plus, Carly Watters on what makes her stop reading your manuscript, a special offer for our readers who want help querying, and an exciting learning opportunity!
+Plus, Carly Watters on what makes her stop reading your manuscript, and an exciting learning opportunity!

 Greetings, writing pals!